 Together, people and trees made a new kind of woodland.

 Not only did a coppice or pollard woodland have longer-lived trees, it was also a better habitat than the uncut forest.
 Two or three times the number of plant, insect, bird, and mammal species occupied the human-altered woods.
-At Bradfield Woods in Surrey, Pete Fordham has managed for three decades a coppice that has only briefly gone out of cycle.
+At Bradfield Woods in Suffolk, Pete Fordham has managed for three decades a coppice that has only briefly gone out of cycle.
 While most such woods were lost in the UK before the Second World War, this one persisted because it provided the handles for a rake factory.
 The business only went belly-up in 1964, so when Fordham and his colleagues started to cut the wood again in 1982, the trees were only a little beyond their normal twelve- to fifteen-year cutting cycle.
 It was the first time that a cut had been missed in nine hundred years.

 When they began to coppice again, a vast seed bank of ancient woodland plants saw the light of day.
 Hundreds of wildflower and grass species rushed into the newly opened spaces.
 You do not clear-cut an entire coppice woodland, Fordham explained to me.
 Rather, you work in stages, a section at a time.
 In this way, the youngest, newest sprouts stand cheek by jowl with fifteen-year-old veterans.
 A wide-open meadow with new growing stems adjoins an area where the trees are beginning to limit the light that reaches the ground, and that adjoins another where the canopies have covered the entire space, making an even shade.